Trodelvy® (sacituzumab govitecan-hziy)

 Download the TRODELVY Patient Information for more details, including approved use(s) and important warnings: https://www.gilead.com/-/media/files/pdfs/medicines/oncology/trodelvy/trodelvy_patient_pi.pdf

-The short answer1,2
+The short answer1-3

 Results of the trial showed that people lived with no sign of cancer progression, known as progression-free survival, for a median of 4.8 months when treated with TRODELVY, and 1.7 months when treated with chemotherapy.

-Results of the trial also showed that people lived, with or without their cancer getting worse, known as overall survival, for a median of 11.8 months when treated with TRODELVY, and 6.9 months when treated with chemotherapy.
+Results of the trial also showed that people lived, with or without their cancer getting worse, known as overall survival, for a median of 11.8 months when treated with TRODELVY, and 6.9 months when treated with chemotherapy.2

-The 3 most commonly reported side effects in people treated with TRODELVY in the trial were:
+The 3 most commonly reported side effects in people treated with TRODELVY in the ASCENT trial were2,3:

 - low levels of white blood cells, also known as neutropenia, in 63 out of 100 people who were given TRODELVY and in 43 out of 100 people who were given chemotherapy.